-Anyone may contribute to a Coverdell Education Savings Account regardless of their relationship to the beneficiary.
-The beneficiary of a Coverdell Education Savings Account must be under age 18 at the time a contribution is made to a Coverdell Education Savings Account on their behalf, unless the beneficiary is a "Special Needs" beneficiary as discussed later.
+Anyone may contribute to a Coverdell Education Savings Account regardless of his or her relationship to the beneficiary.
+The beneficiary of a Coverdell Education Savings Account must be under age 18 at the time a contribution is made to a Coverdell Education Savings Account on his or her behalf, unless the beneficiary is a "Special Needs" beneficiary as discussed later.
 A Coverdell Education Savings Account may also be established to receive rollover contributions or transfers from another Coverdell Education Savings Account.